apache/cloudstack-documentation/source/adminguide/service_offerings.rst

       CloudStack to use when deploying VMs based on this service offering.

-      - First Fit places new VMs on the first host that is found having sufficient capacity to support the VM's requirements.
+      -  **First Fit**: places new VMs on the first host that is found having sufficient capacity to support the VM's requirements.

-      - User Dispersing makes the best effort to evenly distribute VMs belonging to the same account on different clusters or pods.
+      -  **User Dispersing**: makes the best effort to evenly distribute VMs belonging to the same account on different clusters or pods.

-      - User Concentrated prefers to deploy VMs belonging to the same account within a single pod.
+      -  **User Concentrated**: prefers to deploy VMs belonging to the same account within a single pod.

-      - Implicit Dedication will deploy VMs on private infrastructure that is dedicated to a specific domain or account.
+      -  **Implicit Dedication**: will deploy VMs on private infrastructure that is dedicated to a specific domain or account.
 If you choose this planner, then you must also pick a value for Planner Mode.
 See `Dedicating Resources to Accounts and Domains <accounts.html#dedicating-resources-to-accounts-and-domains>`_.

-      - Bare Metal is used with bare metal hosts.
+      -  **Bare Metal**: is used with bare metal hosts.
 See Bare Metal Installation in the Installation Guide.

    -  **Planner Mode**: Used when ImplicitDedicationPlanner is selected in the previous field.
 The planner mode determines how VMs will be deployed on private infrastructure that is dedicated to a single domain or account.

       -  Strict: A host will not be shared across multiple accounts.
 For example, strict implicit dedication is useful for deployment of certain types of applications, such as desktops, where no host can be shared between different accounts without violating the desktop software's terms of license.

       -  Preferred: The VM will be deployed in dedicated infrastructure if possible.
 Otherwise, the VM can be deployed in shared infrastructure.

    -  **GPU**: Assign a physical GPU(GPU-passthrough) or a portion of a physical GPU card (vGPU) to the guest VM.
 It allows graphical applications to run on the VM.